My Goodreads rating: 4 of 5 stars

 Without question, all of Mikkelsen’s readings (of poems like “Eclogue,” “The Picture of J.A. in a Prospect of Flowers,” and “A Pastoral”) are informative as much as they are provocative.
 She very well evokes the latent tension in “Some Trees,” but omits noting the significance of the pastoral setting and the “comeliness” of nature as a symbolic, if only aspirational, return to prelapsarian innocence, which is then contrasted to the “reticence” that city-life and the civilized world surreptitiously imposes in the name of societal norms.
 It is worth noting, however, that “Some Trees” was written while Ashbery was still a student at Harvard, and that in this poem he was using the figurative archetypes of pastoral literature instrumentally, without the pointed irony that was only a few years later to become one of the signature staples of his work.
 Ashbery, now in his eighties, has sufficiently demonstrated over the course of a superb literary career that his poetry is not a subscription service for obtaining predefined attitudes toward its subject matter.
 Of all the poets writing today, Ashbery is preeminent and capable of a range and diversity that can still astound us.

-Lastly, Mikkelsen’s brief examination of the work of Gertrude Stein and her influence on such writers as Hejinian and Robertson is very illuminating.
+Lastly, Mikkelsen’s brief examination of the work of Gertrude Stein and her influence on such writers as Lyn Hejinian and Lisa Robertson is very illuminating.
 Although I was familiar with Stein’s poetry and prose work, Mikkelsen’s analysis provided an interesting pastoral lens through which to view it, and this served as a fitting introduction to the work of Hejinian and Robertson.

 Mikkelsen’s book is one of only a few modern studies that investigate the influence of pastoral themes in twentieth century poetry.
 An older work is John F. Lynen’s book, The Pastoral Art of Robert Frost, a 1960 study.
-More work needs to be done here, but Mikkelsen’s book will remain a sturdy guide for future critics.
+More work needs to be done, but Mikkelsen’s book will remain a sturdy guide for future critics.